CMTA/RuleEngine/doc/technical/general.md

 ### Upgradeable

-The Rule Engine, the Rule Whitelist and the Rule SanctionList contracts are not upgradeable.
+The Rule Engine and the other rules are not upgradeable.
 The reason is the following:
 If we need a new on, we just issue a new one, and tell the CMTAT token (or the RuleEngine for the rules) to use the new.
 This would happen if we need more than just whitelisting, for ex.

 ### Urgency mechanism